On Demand 12 Hour Video Course

 On Demand 9 Hour Video Course (Learn more and register HERE)

-- Beyond Desensitization: Expanding Children’s Window of Tolerance with EMDR Therapy
+- Beyond Desensitization: Expanding Children’s Window of Tolerance with EMDR Therapy and Teens Affected by Attachment Trauma

 - EMDR with Children and their Family using the IATP-C Model- 2-day training